ballerina-platform/ballerina-library/docs/build-and-release-guide.md

 ## Overview

-This guide explains the build and release process of the Standard Libraries.
-The goal is that everyone in the team should be able to release any Ballerina library with the help of this guide.
+This guide explains the build and release process of the Ballerina Library packages.
+The goal is that everyone in the team should be able to release any Ballerina package with the help of this guide.

 ## Build Process